-However, your best chance of success is often retaining a tough, creative attorney who has a history of getting the outcomes you are looking for.
-Set up a free consultation with The Waltman Firm to explore your options.
+However, your best chance of success is often retaining a tough, creative attorney with a history of getting the outcomes you are looking for.
+Set up a consultation with The Waltman Firm to explore your options.

 Getting a Trial in the Marietta GA Municipal Court

-If you have been summoned to appear in Marietta Municipal Court, it is often appealing to go to court alone and just take care of business as quickly as possible.
+If you have been summoned to appear in the Municipal Court of Marietta, it is often appealing to go to court alone and just take care of business as quickly as possible.
 However, this can be a crucial error.

-What To Expect When You Go To The Marietta Municipal Court
+What To Expect When You Go To The Municipal Court of Marietta

-When you are required to make an appearance at the Marietta Municipal Court, you should expect the following:
+When you are required to make an appearance at the Municipal Court Marietta, you should expect the following:

 - Allow at least 4-5 hours for your hearing to take place.
 There will be many court appearances scheduled for each session.
 You will be called in the order set by the court.